-Burmeister and colleagues (Burmeister, Rauch, & Eilks, 2012) proposed using appropriate modules and pedagogies in attempting to make chemistry learning more relevant and interesting.
-More specifically, these modules and pedagogies are integrated into the development of teaching units and their implementation in schools, in order to promote the professional development of chemistry teachers.
-During the 1980s, when chemistry was based on the context of many chemistry curricula, Garforth (Garforth, 1986) wrote that some of the courses are based on experiments based on students’ daily lives, which is much more real in chemistry than in physics and biology.
+Burmeister and colleagues proposed using appropriate modules and pedagogies in an attempt to make chemistry learning more relevant and interesting.14 These modules and pedagogies are integrated into the development of teaching units and their implementation in schools, in order to promote the professional development of chemistry teachers.
+During the 1980s, when chemistry was based on the context of many chemistry curricula, experiments in some courses were based on students’ daily lives.13

-High-school chemistry classes are often detached from students’ real life.
-This usually occurs in a classroom or laboratory that uses abstract concepts and unfamiliar language.
-As a result, students do not see the interesting relevance or importance of chemistry in their daily life outside of school or in terms of their future role in society.
-Therefore, the chemistry topics taught in schools should help students understand and use basic chemical concepts as well as relate these concepts to real-world topics.
-In addition, lessons should demonstrate how chemistry is used to understand topics such as food chemistry, climate change (e.g., acid rain), and more (Childs, Hayes, & O’dwyer, 2015, Hugerat, 2015).
+High-school chemistry classes often use abstract concepts and unfamiliar language; as a result, students do not see the interesting relevance or importance of chemistry in their daily lives outside of school or in terms of their future role in society.
+The chemistry topics taught in schools should help students understand and use basic chemical concepts as well as relate these concepts to real-world topics.
+In addition, lessons should demonstrate how chemistry applies to familiar topics such as food chemistry, climate change (e.g., acid rain), and more.15,16

-FIG 1
+Hugerat and colleagues analyzed how the chemistry concepts learned by tenth-grade students aligned with their daily lives and compared two teaching approaches: the low relevance approach (LRA) and the high relevance approach (HRA) (Figure 1).17 HRA is an exchange process based primarily on students’ life experiences—for example, kitchen chemistry, food chemistry, and so forth—and LRA is a traditional process.

-Hugerat and colleagues (Hugerat et al., 2018) examined how learning “acid base” concepts may be more relevant for studies.
-They analyzed how the chemistry concepts learned by tenth-grade students are aligned with each day of their lives; two teaching approaches are compared: (1) the Low Relevance Approach (LRA) and (2) the High Relevance Approach (HRA).
-The researchers presented and emphasized the relevance to students’ daily lives when studying various chemistry subjects, for example, acids and bases.
-Following the intervention program, students’ motivation, regarding their perception and satisfaction, was assessed, in order to determine the impact that the "relevant experiential" teaching style had on the students' attitudes towards chemistry, their motivation to achieve satisfaction when studying chemistry, and their academic achievements in chemistry.
-Based on an assessment of student performance and learning, it is clear that relevant experiments in chemistry significantly contribute to these learning variables and that teaching chemistry topics (e.g., acids and bases) using the relevance method (HRA) leads to an improvement in student attitudes compared with students instructed to use the low relevance approach (LRA) (Hugerat et al., 2018).
+Figure 1

-The main conclusion of the Hugerat et al.’s (2018) study is that subject-based teaching using a relevance-oriented method increases students' motivation, awareness, and performance, as well as improves their attitudes towards science and its learning.
+The researchers emphasized the relevance to students’ daily lives of various chemistry topics.
+Following the intervention program, students’ motivation, with respect to their perception and satisfaction, attitudes toward chemistry, and academic achievements in chemistry were assessed to determine what impact that the teaching style had.
+It was clear that using relevant experiments in chemistry significantly contributed to the learning variables and that teaching chemistry topics using the HRA method led to an improvement in student motivation, awareness, and performance, as well as improving their attitudes toward science and its learning, compared with the LRA approach.17

-According to a study by Fensham and colleagues (Fensham, Gunstone, & White, 1994), this type of science education helps students learn and understand the interrelationships between science and society and helps them develop skills that will encourage them to participate in future scientific discussions and decision-making processes.
-In addition, with this type of science education the students are also required to learn intellectually challenging scientific skills (Abadi and Keshtan, 2011).
+According to a study by Fensham and colleagues,18 this type of science education helps students learn and understand the relationships between science and society and develops skills that will encourage them to participate in future scientific discussions and decision-making processes.
+With this type of science education, the students are also required to learn challenging scientific skills.19